This article was originally published in 2015 and has been completely updated in 2020.

 Most organizational crises are predictable and preventable.
-About 75% of crises have been smoldering for some time – their causes are apparent, but no action has been taken to prevent them or reduce their impact.
-Only about half of organizations around the world have a crisis plan in place, and only about 30-50% of organizations that are hit by a crisis manage to survive.
+About two thirds of crises have been smoldering for some time – their causes are apparent, but no action has been taken to prevent them or reduce their impact.
+Only about half of organizations around the world have a crisis plan in place.
+Yet only about 30-50% of organizations hit by a crisis manage to survive.

 A survey by Burson-Marsteller/Penn Schoen Berland in 2011 attributed the causes of crises largely to indifference and cost.
 However, analysis by international issue and crisis expert Tony Jaques found the real causes were more likely to relate directly to poor management:

 Jaques’ conclusions were supported by analysis by the Institute of Crisis Management, which over many years has found the most common cause of corporate crises to be internal mismanagement/incompetence, or other reasons that amount to the same thing: